ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W03-D1-UxDesign.md

 #### Wireframes and prototypes

-They develop wireframes of different layouts and perhaps also higher-fidelity mock-ups or prototypes based on the results of feedback from users.
+They develop wireframes[^1] of different layouts and perhaps also higher-fidelity mock-ups[^2] or prototypes[^3] based on the results of feedback from users.

 #### User flows